-The High Court of Australia ruled that Michael Christodoulou King, former CEO and executive director of MFS Ltd was an “officer” of MFS Investment Management Pty Ltd (MFSIM) and that he was responsible for the acts of the subsidiaries, including the financial collapse that resulted to billions of investor losses.
+The High Court of Australia ruled that Michael Christodoulou King, former CEO and executive director of MFS Ltd was an “officer” of MFS Investment Management Pty Ltd (MFSIM).
+Because he remained an officer, Mr King was responsible for the acts of the subsidiaries, including the financial collapse that resulted to billions of investor losses.

 Mr King and a partner started MFS as a small mortgage company in 2000.
 By 2007, the company has expanded into tourism and travel-related services (“the Stella Group”) and funds management and financial services.

-Premium Income Fund (“PIF”) was the largest registered managed investment scheme in the MFS Group and its “flagship fund.”
+Premium Income Fund (“PIF”) was the largest registered managed investment scheme in the MFS Group.
+It was MFS Group’s “flagship fund.”
 As of the third quarter of 2007, PIF had total funds under management from retail investors of approximately $787 million.
 MFSIM was the responsible entity of PIF.

 In June 2007, MFSIM entered a $200 million facility with the Royal Bank of Scotland Plc for PIF.
 In November of that year, MFSIM and senior personnel in the MFS Group arranged to draw down $150 million under the RBS loan agreement.

-Of the $150 million, $103 million was paid to Fortress Credit Corporation (Australia) II Pty Ltd., which extended a $250 million loan to MFS Castle Pty Ltd, a wholly-owned subsidiary of MFS Ltd. The Fortress loan was supposed to be paid by the proceeds of the sale of the Stella Group or a corporate banking facility but none of these two options materialized.
+Of the $150 million, $103 million was paid to Fortress Credit Corporation (Australia) II Pty Ltd. Fortress extended a $250 million loan to MFS Castle Pty Ltd, a wholly-owned subsidiary of MFS Ltd. The Fortress loan was supposed to be paid by the proceeds of the sale of the Stella Group or a corporate banking facility.
+But none of these two options materialized.

 According to court documents, there was no agreement by which MFSIM received any consideration for the payment of $130 million.
-The Australian Securities and Investment Commission (ASIC) said that PIF was thereby exposed to the risk that PIF’s money would not be restored to it – there was no evident promise of repayment, let alone one that was properly secured.
+The Australian Securities and Investment Commission (ASIC) said that PIF was thereby exposed to the risk that PIF’s money would not be restored to it.
+There was no evident promise of repayment, let alone one that was properly secured, ASIC said.

 Mr King stepped down as MFSIM’s director in February 2007, but his companies continued trading.
-In January of 2008, MFS Group split into two and prices of shares crashed to about $1, resulting in billions of investor losses.
+In January of 2008, MFS Group split into two and prices of shares crashed to about $1.
+The financial collapse resulted to billions of investor losses.